solana-developers/solana-cookbook/docs/th/integrations/switchboard.md

 # Switchboard

-Switchboard is an Oracle protocol that enables developers to source data on-chain for a variety of use cases such as price feeds, NFT floor prices, sport statistics, or even verifiable randomness.
-In a general sense, Switchboard is an off-chain resource developers can invoke to bridge high integrity data on-chain and power the next generation of web3 and DeFi.
+Switchboard is an Oracle protocol that enables นักพัฒนา to source data on-chain for a variety of use cases such as price feeds, NFT floor prices, sport statistics, or even verifiable randomness.
+In a general sense, Switchboard is an off-chain resource นักพัฒนา can invoke to bridge high integrity data on-chain and power the next generation of web3 and DeFi.

 ## Data Feeds